timoniko/PR-Text-To-Audio-Retrieval/README.md

 This repository builds upon [salsa](https://github.com/OptimusPrimus/salsa) [[1]](#1) repository and contains the implementation to run and reproduce the results of experiments from my Practical Work / [Bachelor Thesis](https://github.com/timoniko/PR-Text-To-Audio-Retrieval/blob/main/main-thesis.pdf).
 The experiments focused on stage 1 training using Clotho dataset.
-All runs were conducted on a single NVIDIA RTX4090.

 ## Setting up the environment
 To set up the environment, refer to the [original repo](https://github.com/OptimusPrimus/salsa) and follow 'Setting up the environment' section, but with the updated  ```environment.yml``` file.
-The provided environment can be set up on Linux and on Windows using WSL.
+The provided environment can be set up on Linux distribution only (i.e. WSL if using Windows)

 ## Baseline Run